Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Tests for the new code

 In the middle row of Fig. \ref{FIGconduction1all} we show the results for a parallel magnetic field again for both implementations.
 The fully anisotropic implementation recovers the analytic solution very well, however, with some noise.
 The amount of noise is about the same as with a the diagonal magnetic field.
 Since we have no difference to isotropic conduction in the case of a parallel magnetic field we see, that the noise can not origin from computational instability due to a non positive definite transport matrix.
 In comparison, we find less scatter but the same expected offset in the isotropised run as before.

 In the bottom row we show similar plots for a magnetic field perpendicular to the temperature gradient.
 From our preconditions we expect no conduction in this case, so the initial conditions should stay constant except for numerical noise.

-For the fully anisotropic derivation we find a rather stable solution, as expected.
-However, we encounter the regime, where the anisotropy is strong enough for heat to flow in the wrong direction.
-We expected that behaviour and therefore, implemented the isotropised variation.
-We do not expect to see this behaviour any more in simulations, where other processes are included and immediately damp the instabilities.
+For the fully anisotropic derivation we find a rather stable solution.
+However, we encounter the regime, where the anisotropy is strong enough for heat to flow in the wrong direction. \nr{What we see here is not a numerical instability, since we eliminated the criterion of positive definiteness by using the advanced bi-CG solver, but rather an effect of the chosen discretisation.} We counter that behaviour and implemented the isotropised variation as a possible fix. \nr{Please keep in mind that in these tests we did not switch on our satured heat flux limiter on purpose, to better see the effects of our discretisation on it's own.
+Besides that not being the case in \"real\" simulations, we do not expect to see this behaviour in simulations anyway, where other, more dominant, processes are included and immediately damp numerical instabilities.
+We will futher investigate how this error evolves with time in section \ref{timeevolutiontest}.}

 The isotropised approach can by construction not show a stable solution for this setup: The anisotropic part may be suppressed, but the isotropic part continues to work independently of the magnetic field.
-We find that while the conduction parallel to magnetic field lines is damped, we gain an amplification of the perpendicular component.
+We find that while the conduction parallel to magnetic field lines is damped, we gain an increase of the perpendicular component.
 These violate the initial assumptions of our derivation for the sake of enforcing a physical heat flux.
-We consider different test setups to find out, which formulation should be used.
+We have to consider different test setups to find out, which formulation gives better results and can be used for cosmological simulations.

+In table \ref{TABsteperrors} we present a more quantitative analysis of these results.
+For each particle inside the displayed range of $x \in [40, 60]$ cm we calculate the relative error in internal energy and collect the mean values for each displayed simulation.
+All shown errors lay at a percent level or below.
+Additionally, the isotropised version is about a factor two to ten worse than the fully anisotropic approach in all cases.
+For comparison we included the same calculation also for the reference run without magnetic field, were we reach a slightly smaller error value of about a factor two.

+For later simulation times the errors in the isotropised version rise slightly until the temperature profiles start to settle down to the isothermal convergence state, while the fully anisotropic version in general tends to converge stronger to the analytic result.